-I’ve never explored the world of tarot; this means little to me.
-I put the card back.
-The tarot card Grahame was holding has been removed from his left hand and set aside, marked and bagged.
-It looks bigger and different – this is a professionally designed card, likely taken from a full set.
-I doubt it’s a part of this amateurish looking game.
-The card reads ‘Seven of Swords’ and depicts a man wearing a top hat with golden goggles around the rim.
-He’s swiftly sneaking away somewhere, the swords in his hands.
-Grahame was found with his head on the board, and this card in hand, so what is the importance of this self-designed game?
+This meant little to Francesca, having never explored the world of tarot.
+She put the card back.
+The tarot card Grahame was holding had been removed from his left hand and set aside, marked and bagged.
+It looked bigger and different – this was a professionally designed card, likely taken from a full set.
+Unlikely to be a part of this amateurish looking game.
+The card read ‘Seven of Swords’ and depicted a man wearing a top hat with golden goggles around the rim.
+He was swiftly sneaking away somewhere, the swords in his hands.
+Grahame was found with his head on the board, and this card in hand, so what was the importance of this self-designed game?

-I spot the backpack nearby on the table and rummage through it.
-Inside there’s Grahame’s wallet, keys and a few papers – mainly bills, and one eye-catching letter from Nutbourne Crown Court.
-It’s a reminder to Billy about a court appearance set for next week.
-That’s a keeper.
-Billy’s head on his own game prototype seems symbolic.
+Francesca spotted the backpack nearby on the table and rummaged through it.
+It contained Grahame’s wallet, keys and a few papers – mainly bills, and one eye-catching letter from Nutbourne Crown Court.
+A reminder to Billy about a court appearance set for next week.
+That’s a keeper, Francesca thought.
+Billy’s head on his own game prototype seemed symbolic.
 Did he steal something perhaps, sneaking off like the man on the tarot card?

-I need to meet the other members of this group.
-If one of them is responsible then they had to do a double loop – commit the crime and then come back as if they had just arrived for the night.
-Given the choice, what would I do to avoid suspicion?
+Francesca was eager to meet the other members of this group.
+If one of them was responsible then they had to do a double loop – commit the crime and then come back as if they had just arrived for the night.
+Given the choice, she thought, what would I do to avoid suspicion?
 Arrive in the middle of the pack like Maria Grant?
 Be there right on time like Albert Liu?
 Or be the first to arrive, but with someone else as an alibi and then alert the police?
-I’m definitely keen to have a chat with Dora and Phoebe first.
+She was definitely keen to have a chat with Dora and Phoebe first.

-“Bates,” I call out, “What have you been told?
+“Bates,” Francesca called out, “What have you been told?
 About Grahame?”
-He should have information for me, Mick would have seen to that.
+He should have information for me, she realised.
+Mick would have seen to that.

 “So sorry France- Fran!
 Here’s his bio I was meant to give to you.”
-He removes a document from his folder and passes it over.
+Bates removed a document from his folder and passed it over.

-The same balding man from Facebook smiles at me from the page.
-A few details underneath reveal Billy was 37 – he certainly looked older – and lists an address for 12 Apostle Avenue, Nutbourne.
+The same balding man from Facebook smiled at Francesca from the page.
+A few details underneath revealed Billy was 37 – he certainly looked older – and listed an address for 12 Apostle Avenue, Nutbourne.

 “Does he live alone, do you know?
 Partner?
 Family?”